flowers

 3. Improves Heart Health

 Ghee contains omega-3 fatty acids that can help lower bad cholesterol levels in your blood naturally.
-You should eat ghee in small amounts because too much can still cause heart problems over time.

 The healthy fats in ghee support your heart when used as part of a balanced diet.
 Moderation is the key to getting heart benefits without creating new health risks for yourself.